MicrosoftDocs/fabric-docs/docs/data-science/how-to-use-cognitive-services-with-synapseml.md

 ## Perform text analytics for health data

-The [Text Analytics for Health Service](/azure/cognitive-services/language-service/text-analytics-for-health/overview?tabs=ner) extracts and labels relevant medical information from unstructured texts such as doctor's notes, discharge summaries, clinical documents, and electronic health records.
+The [Text Analytics for Health Service](/azure/cognitive-services/language-service/text-analytics-for-health/overview?tabs=ner) extracts and labels relevant medical information from unstructured text such as doctor's notes, discharge summaries, clinical documents, and electronic health records.

 The following code sample analyzes and transforms text from doctors notes into structured data.